tomhealy1/project/README.md

 Next we will look some visualisations.
 The use of visualsations can detect patterns and anomalies in the data that would otherwise not be readily apparent.

 A Scatterplot is a good place to start.
-With a scatterplot , we can get good idea of the different data points.
+With a scatterplot, we can get good idea of the different data points.
 In the next plot, we can see the ratio of the size of the sepal length to the sepal width.
 We can see from the below graph that data points are very well segmented.
 The one setosa at co-ords (41, 1) looks like an outlier which could be interesting.

 <p align="left">
 <img src="https://github.com/tomhealy1/project/blob/master/Sepal_Length_Width_Ratio.png">